 In the case of a solid sample containing a powder, the spectrum may be affected by artifacts due to birefringence.
 To determine whether such artifacts are present, it is necessary to measure enantiomers to obtain symmetric spectra, and to rotate the sample around the optical axis to find whether the spectral shape changes or not.

 Figure 7 shows spectra of powdered Eu(facam)3 in a KBr pellet measured using this pellet holder.
 The spectra were obtained at rotation angles of 0°, 45° and 90°.
-It can be seen that there is no significant change in spectral shape with rotation angle, indicating that there is little effect of anisotropy.
+It can be seen that there is no significant change in spectral shape with rotation angle, indicating anisotropy artifact free.

-● CPL spectroscopy is receiving increasing attention as an analysis method.
+● CPL spectroscopy is receiving increasing attention as chiro optical spectroscopy.

-● The CPL-300 is capable of high-resolution, high-sensitivity, artifact-free measurements.
+● The CPL-300 has capability of high-resolution, high-sensitivity and artifact-free measurements.

 ● The CPL-300 is expected to contribute to the promotion of further research into CPL materials for use in applications such as 3D displays and security ink.